 - there are no ties with the biological parents.

-Our team of Netherlands immigration agents can give you complete information on how the conditions for Netherlands citizenship by descent can apply in case of adopted individuals.
+Our team of Netherlands immigration agents can give you complete information on how the conditions for Netherlands citizenship by descent can apply in the case of adopted individuals.

 An individual who is a Dutch citizen according to the law can apply for a Dutch passport or identity card, as needed.
 This is done with the municipality in the area in which the applicant resides.
 If he or she lives abroad, the application can be submitted to the Dutch Embassy or Consulate in that country.

 Adults should know that they can lose their Dutch nationality when voluntarily take another nationality.
 Loss of nationality also occurs when the individual has dual citizenship and he or she has lived for at least 10 consecutive years outside the Kingdom of Netherlands and the European Union (subject to certain exceptions).
-The Dutch Government may choose to revoke the citizenship of an applicant when he or she has failed to comply with the requirements for renouncing the other citizenship or when the conditions for the naturalization procedure were not observed (as applicable for this manner of acquitting Dutch citizenship).
+The Dutch government may choose to revoke the citizenship of an applicant when he or she has failed to comply with the requirements for renouncing the other citizenship or when the conditions for the naturalization procedure were not observed (as applicable for this manner of acquitting Dutch citizenship).

 According to Statistics Netherlands, at the end of November 2020, there were 17,474,677 people living in the country.
 The data also shows the following about immigrants: